Jaw pain can have many causes including cancer, but GERD or acid reflux, as well as clogged heart arteries, can cause pain in the jaw.

 • How about only when you physically exert yourself — which would suggest an atypical symptom of blocked heart arteries?

 • Maybe it occurs within a certain period after eating large meals.

 • Or maybe it just happens for no known reason.

 Jaw pain is strongly associated with two conditions:

 Cardiac Problem: Heart Disease or Heart Attack

 A lesser-known cause of jaw pain is GERD or acid reflux.

-“Chest pain that radiates to the left arm or jaw should be seriously investigated by a heart doctor to rule out angina or a heart attack,” says Hugh Mai, MD, Director of Endoscopic Ultrasonography and Bariatric Endoscopy, Gastroenterology Division, Sinai Hospital of Baltimore and LifeBridge Health.
+“Chest pain that radiates to the left arm or jaw should be seriously investigated by a heart doctor to rule out angina or a heart attack,” says Hugh Mai, MD, a gastroenterology and internal medicine specialist in Baltimore, MD.